jbehave/jbehave-tutorial/README.md

 Building the tutorial has been tested with Maven 3.0.5-3.2.1 and JDK 1.6-1.7.
 Newer versions of Maven and JDK should work but could also present issues.
 If you find any, please report them via [JIRA](http://jbehave.org/reference/stable/issue-tracking.html)

+# Running your tests on the cloud

+You can run your Jbehave tests on BrowserStack infrastructure:
+Please follow the [example](https://github.com/browserstack/jbehave-browserstack) here.

 # License

 See [Licence](http://jbehave.org/license.html)